Sanish-Ramlal-crdn/playwright-mcp-testing/README.md

 ## Project Description

 The goal of this project is to test various functionalities of the Playwright MCP server to create tests based on prompts and context.
-All of the tests created in this project have been created using the Playwright MCP only, in order to fully test its capabilities.
+All of the tests created in this project have been created using the Playwright MCP by leveraging GitHub Copilot with GPT 4.1, in order to fully test its capabilities.

 Various UI and API tests have been conducted based on different scenarios